nmolinatcv/tcv-notes/README.md

 ## General TCV Terms

 **What is H&M?**
-Stands for Hearts & Mind... which is an interest level reserved for the top 20 companies.
+Stands for "Hearts & Mind"... which is an interest level reserved for the top 20 companies.

-**Lead Partner vs PVP**
-_-_
+**What is BPC?**
+Stands for "Best Private Companies"... which is an interest level reserved for the top 100 companies.

+**What is a PVP**
+Principal or VP.
+See `Pods & Heirarchy` for more info.

 **Pods & Heirarchy**
-Teams are broken up into pods of analysts, associates and partners.
+Teams are broken up into pods of analysts, associates and VP's.
+The pods all report to a Principal/Partner, but they're not usually involved in the day to day matters, instead pods are generally led by VP's.
-_Analyst -> Associate -> Partner_
+_Analyst -> Associate -> VP -> **Principal/Partners**_

 ## VC & Finance Terms